 As a gravity filter, the CF pitcher has a slow and steady filtration process.
 We were happy to wait slightly longer for access to filtered water, knowing that our water was getting plenty of contact time with the filter media – exactly what’s needed for thorough contaminant removal.

 Read the Full Review: Clearly Filtered Pitcher Review

-The AquaTru is the best countertop reverse osmosis system for removing man-made chemicals like PFAs.
-This impressive water system is NSF certified to remove up to 99.99% of contaminants, including PFAs.
+The AquaTru is, based on our own testing, the best countertop reverse osmosis filter system for removing man-made chemicals like PFAs.
+This impressive water system is performance certified to remove up to 99.99% of contaminants, including PFAs.

 Here, we’ve reviewed the AquaTru Classic – AquaTru’s base model.
 You can also buy this unit in three upgrades: